 Château Capitoul

-DAY 11 | Tuesday 20th May
+DAY 11 | Wednesday 20th May

-DAY 12 | Wednesday 21st May
+DAY 12 | Thursday 21st May

 We head out to the impossibly charming medieval village of Èze this morning, to visit it’s dramatic and brilliantly conceived Le Jardin Exotique.
 Gardens of cactus and succulents too often end up looking like a bizarre collection, but not this one!
 The site is stupendous, overlooking the entire coast, but that hasn’t led to lazy planting design.
 There are carefully chosen and beautifully cared-for plants tucked into every crevice and pocket of the great outcrop of rock on which this village was built.